zimmertr/Adventure-Game/README.md

 #Adventure Game

-Adventure Game was the final project in my JAVA programming class my freshman year of college.
-The goal was to made an adventure game given a map of a school building wherein you were supposed to enter a building, find and retrieve a laptop, and exit the building to win.
+Text based adventure game where, given a map, we were supposed to design a school building wherein the player is supposed to enter a building, find and retrieve a laptop, and exit the building to win.

 There are several other objects to collect in the game including a flashlight, candy bar, and more.